CogComp/QA-idk-demo/README.md

 Both the backend and the frontend of the demo are saved in this repository.

-In the QA-idk-demo directory, the demo can start by running:
+In the QA-idk-demo directory, the demo can start by running in terminal:
 ```
 sh run.sh
 ```